 To search for an attorney, you can use the Alphabet listing of last names, or use the dropdown below to narrow your search results by Practice Areas.

 Thomas Niezer focuses his practice on real estate law, land use planning, and real estate finance law, with a dual emphasis in commercial transactions and residential real estate development, sales, and purchases.
-He also focuses on eminent domain actions representing municipalities and individual property owners on public roadway and utility projects, and business transactions for small to medium sized businesses.
+He also focuses on eminent domain actions representing municipalities and individual property owners on public roadway and utility projects and business transactions for small to medium sized businesses.

-Professionally, Tom is rated an “AV PreeminentTM”* attorney based on Martindale-Hubbell’s peer review ratings.
+Professionally, Tom is rated an AV ® Preeminent™ attorney based on Martindale-Hubbell’s peer review ratings.
 He is involved in the community and currently serves on the boards of the St. Thomas More Society of Fort Wayne and the Northeast Indiana Scholarship Granting Organization.
-Tom previously served on the board of trustees of the Fort Wayne Museum of Art, where he also served as President; has served on the board of directors of the Mad Anthony’s Children’s Hope House, where he served as President; has served on the board of directors of the Three Rivers Festival, where he served as President and also previously served on the Bishop Dwenger High School Board of Education, where he served as president.
+Previously, Tom served on the board of trustees of the Fort Wayne Museum of Art, where he also served as president; the board of directors of the Mad Anthony’s Children’s Hope House, where he served as president; served on the board of directors of the Three Rivers Festival, where he served as president; and the Bishop Dwenger High School Board of Education, where he served as president.
 Tom was recognized as an “Everyday Star” by the Parkview Foundation Muriosity® project.

-* AV ® Preeminent™ is a certification mark of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
+AV ® Preeminent™ is a certification mark of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards, and policies.
 The AV rating is a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.